sergueik/selenium-fluxbox/README.md

 ![box](https://github.com/sergueik/selenium-fluxbox/blob/master/screenshots/session_error.png)
 indicates a likely versions mismatch between Selenium, Geckodriver and Firefox, or Selenium, ChromeDriver and Chrome.

-Unfortunately this is especially true with release __3.2.x__ of Selenium.
+Unfortunately this has been especially true with early Selenium __3.x__ releases.
-One often like to enforce specific past versions of browser-based Selenium testing software stack to be used.
+One often wishes to enforce specific past versions of Selenium-based toolchain.
 Vagrant makes this easy.
 ![box](https://github.com/sergueik/selenium-fluxbox/blob/master/screenshots/box.png)

+Note: Docker makes this easy too, but there is no native Docker port for Windows 8.x and earlier and this could be one's reason to stay with Vagrant

-The `Vagrantfile` is based on [Anomen/vagrant-selenium](https://github.com/Anomen/vagrant-selenium/blob/master/script.sh) The `Vagrantfile.xenial` for Ubuntu Xenial __16.04__ __LTS__
+This project `Vagrantfile` is developed based on [Anomen/vagrant-selenium](https://github.com/Anomen/vagrant-selenium/blob/master/script.sh)
+The `Vagrantfile.xenial` for Ubuntu Xenial __16.04__ __LTS__
 was recently added - use at own risk.